Fundus photography: Indications

 Fundus photographs are ocular documentation that record the appearance of a patient's retina.
 Optometrists, ophthalmologists, orthoptists and other trained medical professionals use fundus photography for monitoring the progression of certain eye condition/diseases.
 Fundus photographs are also used to document abnormalities of disease process affecting the eye, and/or to follow up on the progress of the eye condition/disease such as diabetes, age-macular degeneration (AMD), glaucoma, multiple sclerosis, and neoplasm of the choroid, cranial nerves, retinal or eyeball.

 In patients with diabetes mellitus, regular fundus screening examinations (once every six months to one year) are important to screen for diabetic retinopathy as visual loss due to diabetes can be prevented by retinal laser treatment if retinopathy is spotted early.
 Besides the prevalent ocular condition/diseases, fundus photography can also be used to monitor individuals on anti-malarial therapy, by noting the changes in the fundus during standard screening.

 Fundus photography is also used in emergency cases including patients with constant headaches, diastolic pressure greater than or equal to 120mmHg and patients with sudden visual loss.

-In patients with headaches, the finding of swollen optic discs, or papilloedema, on fundus photography is a key sign, as this indicates raised intracranial pressure (ICP) which could be due to hydrocephalus, benign intracranial hypertension (aka pseudotumour cerebri) or brain tumor, amongst other conditions.
+In patients with headaches, the finding of swollen optic discs, or papilloedema, on fundus photography is a key sign.
+It indicates raised intracranial pressure (ICP) which could be due to hydrocephalus, benign intracranial hypertension (aka pseudotumor cerebri) or brain tumor, among other conditions.
 Cupped optic discs are seen in glaucoma.

 In arterial hypertension, hypertensive changes of the retina closely mimic those in the brain, and may predict cerebrovascular accidents (strokes).
 In certain cases fundus photography can also be used in research studies.

 Recording and interpretation

 The medical necessity of fundus photography must be recorded comprehensively so that the clinician is able to compare photographs of a patient from different timelines.

 Documents of a patient's medical record must consist of a recent, relevant history, progress notes and fundus photographs depicting and supporting the relevant diagnosis.
 The photographs need to be labelled appropriately such as which eye, the date, and patient details.
-The patient's records ought to contain documented outcomes of the fundus photography as well as a depiction of variations from previous photographs.
-They should contain an interpretation of those results and the relevant changes it could have on treatment plan.
+The patient's records should contain documented outcomes of the fundus photography as well as a depiction of variations from previous photographs.
+They should have an interpretation of those results and the relevant changes it could have on treatment plan.
 Fundus photographs without an interpretation are seen as obsolete.
 The records should be legible, and contain suitable patient information and clinician details.

 The interpretation of fundus photographs that are glaucomatous must contain a description of the vertical and horizontal cup to disc ratio, vessel pattern, diffuse or focal pallor, asymmetry and development of the above factors.
-The retinal nerve fibre layer should also be studied and commented on.
+The retinal nerve fiber layer should be studied and commented on.